Cash Back Credits

 Capital Credits are issued to members from additional revenue after operating expenses in proportion to their service use.
-To date, URE has paid over $21 Million to members since 1969.
+To date, URE has paid over $34 Million to consumer-members since 1969.

 URE buys energy in bulk at lower rates so Capital Credits help keep those rates at a competitive level by reducing the amount of funds borrowed to secure them.